Skip to main content

 Age

-Generally, people over 60 don’t do as well as younger people.
-Some of this may be because they are more likely to have unfavorable chromosome abnormalities.
-They sometimes also have other medical conditions that can make it harder for them to handle more intense chemotherapy regimens.
+In general, people over 60 tend not to do as well as younger people.
+Some of this may be because they are more likely to have unfavorable chromosome abnormalities or gene mutations in their AML cells.
+They’re also more likely to have other health conditions that can make it harder for them to handle more intense treatment regimens.

 White blood cell count

-A high white blood cell count (>100,000/mm3) at the time of diagnosis is linked to a worse outlook.
+A high white blood cell count (>100,000/mm3) when diagnosed is linked to a worse outlook.

 Prior blood disorder leading to AML

-Having a prior blood disorder such as a myelodysplastic syndrome is linked to a worse outlook.
+Having a blood disorder such as a myelodysplastic syndrome that led to AML is linked to a worse outlook.

-AML that develops after a person is treated for another cancer is linked to a worse outlook.
+AML that develops after a person is treated for another cancer with chemotherapy or radiation therapy tends to have a worse outlook.

 Infection

-Having a systemic (blood) infection when you are diagnosed is linked to a worse outlook.
+Having a systemic (blood) infection when you are diagnosed with AML is linked to a worse outlook.

 Leukemia cells in the central nervous system